Millennials in the Workplace: Breaking the Millennial Mold

 I would call him several times a day (and still do) and each and every time he was polite (and still is) something I'm afraid many have misplaced over the course of their careers.
 He quickly became my go-to person for any questions or concerns that I had after exhibiting both timely responses and following through.
 Let's just say it definitely caught me off guard at first because it wasn't anything anyone of his generation had exhibited that I've ever encountered in the past.
 There was a quiet confidence about him that made him not only approachable but trustworthy.
 Definitely another great quality to have.

 I stopped thinking of him as just some "kid" out of college and someone I believed could actually get the job done.
-After each and every phone call I could hang up and know that whatever the task set before him, it would be completed without question.
+After each and every phone call I could hang up and know that whatever the task that was set before him, it would be completed without question.
 Or at least he would try which is more important to me at the end of the day because you can't always control the outcome and you certainly can't control other people.

 This may seem like a strange point to make but I noticed he was always smiling.
 Not once did I hear him complain or become frustrated.
 And trust me when I say there were many, many times he could have lost his cool.
 That's not to say that he wasn't doing this privately but I never witnessed it.
 He was always professional but somwhow kept things light.
 I'm not sure if this was due to his age or just his nature but I found myself developing a better attitude towards work from just being around him.